 Scenario A – Your Local Business NEEDS a Social Media Strategy

-Social usually means fun and if your product or service is pleasure-centric then you really need to market on one or more of the social media channels.
+Social usually equates to fun, and if your product or service is pleasure-centric, then you really should market on one or more social media channels.

 - Theme Parks